Why the Indian Monsoon ruins holiday home interiors (and how to stop it)

 Let’s put your mind at ease.
 Yes, these issues can be addressed.
 The solution, however, lies in the decisions you make before construction ever commences.
 More specifically, in the construction technology you opt for, as well as choosing a strategic mix of materials that can both breathe and repel.

-Wood, the natural dehumidifier:
+Wood, the natural dehumidifier

 Unlike synthetic boards that trap water, wood has a cellular structure that allows for microscopic moisture exchange, allowing it to be inherently breathable.
 When treated with factory-applied organic oils, wood acts as a natural humidity regulator for your mountain home, ensuring moisture doesn't turn into rot.